mohamedIbnKhaled/fawry-task/README.md

 # classes
 ## Product
 ### Fields
-id, productName, price, quantity, expiryDate,needShipping,weight
+id, product name, price, quantity, expiry date, needshipping, weight
-### class Features
+### Class Features
-you can create project and set all the fields for the project. this class implements ShippableItem interface
+you can create a project and set all the fields for the project. this class implements the ShippableItem interface
 ## Cart
 ### Fields
-id, list of items, subTotal, Shipping, packageWeight
+id, list of items, subTotal, Shipping, package weight
-### class Features
+### Class Features
-add product to cart
+add the product to the cart
-remove product from the cart
+remove the product from the cart clear it get amount display items
-clear it
-get amount
-displayitems
 ## Customer
 ### Fields
-id, name, balance, mycart
+id, name, balance, my cart
-### class Features
+### Class Features
-create customer
-add balance
+create customer add balance
 make checkout
 ## ShippingService
-### class Features
+### Class Features
 get the shipping items

 ## relationships between classes
 .
-Cart has a Products (aggregation relationship)
+The cart has a Product (aggregation relationship)
 .
-Customer has a one Cart (composition relationship)
+The customer has a Cart (composition relationship)
+#screenshots